Islam in Africa: Shari'ah

 Nigeria is home to Africa's largest Muslim population.
 In 1999, Nigeria's northern states adopted the Sharia penal code, but punishments have been rare.
 In fact, dozens of women convicted of adultery and sentenced to stoning to death have later been freed.
 Egypt, one of the largest Muslim states in Africa, claims Sharia as the main source of its legislation, yet its penal and civil codes are based largely on French law.
-Although recent research has found that in establishing the French penal and civic codes, Napoleon actually based them largely upon Maliki Fiqh rulings he was exposed to while in Egypt.

 Sects

-Muslims in Africa mostly adhere to the Sunni Islam, with sizable Ibadi adherents.
+Muslims in Africa mostly adhere to Sunni Islam, with sizable Ibadi adherents.
 In addition, Sufism, the mystical dimension of Islam, has a very big presence.
 The Maliki madh'hab is the dominant school of jurisprudence amongst most of the continent's Sunni communities, while the Shafi'i madh'hab is prevalent in the Horn of Africa, eastern Egypt, and the Swahili Coast.
-The Hanafi fiqh is also followed in western Egypt.
+The Hanafi fiqh is also followed in Northern and Western Egypt.

 Quranists

 Quranism is an umbrella term denoting a strand within Islam that endorses a Quran-oriented form of Islam and often eschews hadiths.
 There are many forms of Quranism and they may not all agree on practical tenets.